Microsoft Xbox Series X Disc Drive Repair

 How much does disc drive repair cost for a Microsoft Xbox Series X?

-How long does disc drive repair take?
+How long does disc drive repair take and how hard is it?

 External Resources